bentoml/BentoML/docs/source/frameworks/fastai.rst

 BentoML requires fastai **version 2** or higher to be installed.

 BentoML does not support fastai version 1.
-If you are using fastai version 1, consider using :ref:`concepts/runner:Custom Runner`
+If you are using fastai version 1, consider using :ref:`concepts/runner:Custom Runner`.

 Saving a trained fastai learner
 --------------------------------